 Ahh, Machu Picchu: destination #1 on just about every traveler’s bucket list.
-There’s certainly a good reason for its popularity: the archaeological site offers a type of magic and adventure that nowhere else can.
-Unfortunately, though, your trip of a lifetime to this coveted spot will coincide with thousands of others’, which equates to all of you milling around among the ruins at once and trying your best not to bump into each other.
+There’s certainly a good reason for its popularity.
+The archaeological site offers a type of magic and adventure that nowhere else can.
+Unfortunately, though, your trip of a lifetime to this coveted spot will coincide with thousands of others.
+This equates to all of you trying to get your best selfie, with no photo bombers.

 Hike Up Machu Picchu Mountain

-If you’re mainly interested in Machu Picchu for its archaeological history, you’ll want to make sure you also visit a few less-crowded Inca sites while you’re in Peru.
+If you’re mainly interested in Machu Picchu for its archaeological history, you’ll want to make sure you also visit a few less-crowded Inca sites.
 There are countless other fascinating historical sites that are lesser known by most travelers.
 Destinations like Choquequirao, Wiñay Wayna, Tipón, and Huchuy Qosqo rarely fall victim to massive congestions.
 In fact, on some days, you’ll share the sites with just a handful of fellow visitors, and you’ll have the freedom to soak it all in for as long as you want.
 Experiencing these sites will make your Machu Picchu memories that much richer.

 Need a travel plan for Cusco, Peru?
 Download Wander Like Me’s local self-guide.
 Experience like a Local.